Asynchronous dynamics of isomorphic Boolean networks: Introduction

 Many dynamics can be derived from $f$, the most two common ones being the \EM{synchronous} and the \EM{asynchronous} dynamics, denoted \EM{$\S(f)$} and \EM{$\A(f)$}, respectively.
 Both are digraphs with vertex set $\B^n$ but they differ in their arcs: $\S(f)$ has an arc from $x$ to $f(x)$ for every $x\in \B^n$ (and is usually identified with $f$), while $\A(f)$ has an arc from $x$ to $y$ whenever $x$ and $y$ only differ in component $i$ and $f_i(x) \neq x_i$.
 See Figure \ref{fig:S_and_A} for an illustration.

-The choice of dynamics depends on the context.
-Notably, Boolean networks are very classical models for the dynamics of gene networks, introduced in the seminal papers of Kaufman \cite{K69} and Thomas \cite{T73}; but Kaufman proposed to use the synchronous dynamics while Thomas argued that the asynchronous dynamics is more realistic.
-Since then, both dynamics are used to model the same object, which is disturbing since the two dynamics often describe radically different behaviors.
-It then seems natural to compare these dynamics, see e.g. \cite{R95,GS08,GDX08,GS10,GN12,NS17}.
+The choice of dynamics depends on the context, and these are multiple : Boolean networks have many real-life applications, including gene networks \cite{J02,K69,T73,TK01}, neural networks \cite{G85,H82,MP43}, reaction systems \cite{ehrenfeucht2007reaction}, social interactions \cite{GT83,PS83}, argumentation frameworks \cite{azpeitia2024bridging} and more \cite{GM90,TA90}.
+Notably, Boolean networks were introduced as models for the dynamics of gene networks in the seminal works of Kaufman \cite{K69} and Thomas \cite{T73}; but Kaufman proposed to use the synchronous dynamics while Thomas argued that the asynchronous dynamics is more realistic.
+Since then, both dynamics are used to model the same object, which is disturbing since the two dynamics often describe radically different behaviours.
+It then seems natural to compare these dynamics, see e.g. \cite{GDX08,GS08,GS10,GN12,NS17,R95}.

-Many important dynamical parameters are invariant by isomorphism such as the number of and size of attractors\footnote{The \EM{attractors} of a digraph are its terminal strong components.}, the transient length and so on.
+Many important dynamical parameters are invariant by isomorphism such as the number of and size of attractors\footnote{The \EM{attractors} of a digraph are its terminal strong components; see Section \ref{sec:def} for a formal definition.}, the transient length and so on.
 In other words, one often consider that the important part of the behaviors described by $\S(f)$ or $\A(f)$ is contained in the structure of the state transitions rather than in state labels.
-This leads us to study the relationships between $\S(f)$ and $\A(f)$ up to isomorphism (the isomorphic relation is denoted $\sim$).
-In other words, given two Boolean networks $f,h$, we are interested in the following two questions: \begin{itemize} \item What can be said on $h$ when $\A(h)\sim\A(f)$? \item What can be said on $\A(h)$ when $h\sim f$? \end{itemize}
+This leads us to study the relationships between $\S(f)$ and $\A(f)$ up to isomorphism; the isomorphic relation is denoted \EM{$\sim$}, and \EM{$h\sim f$} means $\S(f)\sim\S(h)$.
+In other words, given two Boolean networks $f,h$, we are interested in the following two questions: \begin{itemize} \item What can be said about $\S(h)$ when $\A(h)\sim\A(f)$? \item What can be said about $\A(h)$ when $\S(h)\sim \S(f)$? \end{itemize}

-Our first result shows that $\A(h)\sim \A(f)$ almost always implies $h\sim f$: the unlabelled synchronous dynamics can almost always be fully reconstructed from the unlabelled asynchronous dynamics.
+Our first result shows that $\A(h)\sim \A(f)$ almost always implies $\S(h)\sim \S(f)$: the unlabelled synchronous dynamics can almost always be fully reconstructed from the unlabelled asynchronous dynamics.

 \begin{theorem} Taking $f$ uniformly at random, the probability that $\A(h)\sim \A(f)$ implies $h\sim f$ for every $h$ tends to $1$ as $n\to\infty$. \end{theorem}